cbadenes/scielo-harvester/README.md

 - The above command downloads articles published in sites specified within `src/main/resources/sites.csv`.
 - All articles are saved at: `corpus/articles.json.gz`
 - Once the download is complete, check the result by `gunzip -c corpus/articles.json.gz | head -1`
+- Run it in background mode by `launch harvest.sh`

 ## Contact
 This repository is maintained by [Carlos Badenes-Olmedo](mailto:cbadenes@gmail.com).
 Please send me an e-mail or open a GitHub issue if you have questions.